shaungannon3/shaungannon3/README.md

 - 👋 Hi, I’m @shaungannon3
 - 👀 I’m interested in computing, fitness, podcasts, and online education.
-- 🌱 I’m currently learning how to build a compiler and operating system (thanks to Nand2Tetris Part 2 on Coursera)
-- 💞️ I’m looking to collaborate on interesting projects using Python!
-- 📫 How to reach me ... shaun.gannon3@gmail.com
+- 📫 How to reach me ... gannonsh@seas.upenn.edu

 <!---
 shaungannon3/shaungannon3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.